-Winter can be a tedious experience and spring a long time coming.
-So a plant that will burst into glorious bloom at the first hint of spring, long before there is a single leaf on any tree, is something that should be in every garden.
+Winter can be a tedious experience and spring a long time coming – so a plant that will burst into glorious bloom at the first hint of spring, long before there is a single leaf on any tree, is something that should be in every garden.
 Forsythia is such a plant.
 The last snow will have hardly melted before Forsythia buds will be swelling and bursting into bloom, covering the bare twigs with glowing yellow blossoms that last for weeks.
 Forsythia is also a very easy plant to grow, thriving in almost any soil, resistant to dry summers, pests, diseases and needing very little care.
-Once blooming has finished for the year, your Forsythia will fill out with rich green leaves and become an attractive background plant for your summer flowering shrubs and flowers.
+Once blooming has finished for the year, your Forsythia will fill out with rich green leaves and become an attractive background plant for your summer flowering shrubs.

 Not only is Forsythia tough and beautiful, it will grow 2 to 4 feet a year, so it quickly makes a hedge or fills in the background for your slower growing plants.
 It will grow in all types of soil, in city conditions and is free of pests and diseases.
 It is seldom badly damaged by deer, who may take a nibble or two, but Forsythia is so fast growing that the damage will not even be noticed.
 It will grow in heavy clay soils, and even live under Black Walnut trees, which kill so many other plants around them.

 Forsythia grows into a rounded shrub with many branches, eventually reaching 6 to 9 feet tall and the same size across; so it is a great shrub for background planting where it will fill space and look terrific in bloom.
 The leaves are dark-green, smooth and about 3 inches long.
 The flowers are bright yellow with broad petals and are almost 2 inches long.
 They cover the bare branches in very early spring or late winter, as soon as the weather starts to become a little warmer and before almost anything else is blooming in your garden.